-The experience will take place only two days at the Gran Hipódromo de Andalucía, in Dos Hermanas, just outside Seville.
-And no, it’s no coincidence that it’s there: this Sevillian corner has just what the show needs to shine (literally).
-Far from the hustle and bustle and the streetlights, the sky is darkened just enough so that is seen with the clarity of a fair in the middle of an August night.
+The experience will take place only one day at the Gran Hipódromo de Andalucía, in Dos Hermanas.
+And no, it is no coincidence that it is there: this Sevillian corner has just what the show needs to shine (literally).
+Far from the hustle and bustle and the streetlights, the sky is darkened enough so that each flash emitted by the latest generation of drones can be seen with the clarity of a fair in the middle of an August night.

 From Los Angeles to Seville: a show that has already conquered the sky